Woman with a ponytail smiling and looking up, wearing a blue shirt.

 • Trauma-Focused Therapy

 Trauma affects the brain, body, and emotions in deep and lasting ways.
-Trauma-focused therapy provides a safe, supportive space to process painful experiences using evidence-based approaches tailored to your unique needs.
+Trauma-focused therapy offers a safe, supportive space to process painful experiences and begin restoring connection and stability.
+Using evidence-based, trauma-informed approaches, we’ll tailor your treatment to your unique needs and readiness for healing.

 • Deep Brain Reorienting (DBR)

-Deep Brain Reorienting (DBR) is a gentle, body-based approach to healing deeper layers of trauma.
-Rather than retelling painful memories, DBR works with the body’s natural tension patterns, helping you process overwhelming experiences safely and at your own pace.
+Deep Brain Reorienting (DBR) is a gentle, body-based approach to healing the deeper layers of trauma.
+Rather than retelling painful memories, DBR works with the body’s natural tension and orienting patterns to help you process overwhelming experiences safely and at your own pace.

-Many clients find DBR especially helpful when traditional talk therapy hasn’t fully reached the deeper roots of their pain.
-In our work together, I will guide you through the process with care, always honoring your pace and comfort level.
+Many clients find DBR especially helpful when traditional talk therapy hasn’t fully reached the root of their pain.
+In our work together, I’ll guide you through this process with care, always honoring your body’s signals, your pace, and your sense of safety.

 • Attachment-Based Therapy

-The relationships we form early in life have a powerful impact on how we connect with others as we grow.
-Attachment-Based Therapy helps you explore those early experiences and understand how they may be shaping your current relationships.
+The relationships we form early in life shape how we connect with others throughout adulthood.
+Attachment-based therapy helps you explore those early experiences and understand how they may influence your current relationships.

 Frequently Asked Questions